Lucy Wicks (politician): Parliament

 Wicks was appointed the Liberal candidate for the federal seat of Robertson in 2012.
 The state executive chose not to hold a preselection for the seat in order to "overcome entrenched local factions", with Wicks reportedly endorsed by opposition leader Tony Abbott.
 As a result some local members refused to campaign for her.
 Wicks was nonetheless elected to the House of Representatives at the 2013 federal election, defeating the incumbent Australian Labor Party (ALP) member Deborah O'Neill.

 Wicks was appointed to the speaker's panel in February 2015.
 She was narrowly re-elected at the 2016 election.
 She has served on various parliamentary committees and in July 2019 she was appointed chair of the Joint Committee of Public Accounts and Audit.

-In 2020 it was reported that Wicks had attended the Hope Unlimited Church, a Pentecostal congregation, on a number of occasions, and that the church had recently been awarded a government grant.
-She subsequently stated that she was not a member of the church and had not been involved in the awarding of the grant, and that she attends multiple churches within her electorate, "usually at the request of a church for their special events".
+In 2020, it was reported that Wicks had attended the Hope Unlimited Church, a Pentecostal congregation, on a number of occasions, and that the church had recently been awarded a government grant.
+She subsequently stated that she was not a member of the church, had not been involved in the awarding of the grant, and that she attends multiple churches within her electorate, "usually at the request of a church for their special events".

 Wicks was defeated at the 2022 Australian federal election by Labor MP Gordon Reid, with a 7.7% swing on a two party preferred basis.

+Wicks was once again defeated at the 2025 Australian federal election by Labor MP Gordon Reid.

 Personal life

 Wicks has two children with her former husband Chris.
 The family lived in Springfield until 2017, when they sold their home and began renting in Terrigal.
 Wicks also owns an investment property in North Avoca.

-In 2017 Wicks announced she had been diagnosed by an integrative medicine practitioner with chronic inflammatory response syndrome (CIRS), or sick building syndrome, following symptoms that included chest infections, chronic fatigue and memory lapses.
+In 2017, Wicks announced she had been diagnosed by an integrative medicine practitioner with chronic inflammatory response syndrome (CIRS), or sick building syndrome, following symptoms that included chest infections, chronic fatigue and memory lapses.
 She was advised to "avoid buildings with mould and other biotoxins" and had to cut back on her parliamentary duties depending on the location.
 She lobbied for a parliamentary inquiry into CIRS similar to the one into Lyme disease in 2017 and was a committee member for the Inquiry into Biotoxin-related Illnesses in Australia in 2018.

+In July 2023, Wicks made a formal complaint to the Liberal Party about state Liberal MLC Taylor Martin, with whom Wicks had previously been in a relationship.
+Wicks alleged that she was "physically threatened and received hundreds of demeaning, degrading, and abusive texts" from Martin.
+Wicks was reported to be distressed after the confidential complaint was leaked to the media and she was identified as the complainant by radio station 2GB.

+In April 2024, Martin was expelled from the Liberal Party after the party received a report by Patricia McDonald SC into Wicks’ allegations against him.